-All students are eligible to enroll in the dental plan, with the exception of certain PhD students in the Graduate School who receive the coverage through a stipend.
+All students are eligible to enroll in the dental plan, with the exception of certain PhD students in the Graduate School or Office of Research Education who receive the coverage through a stipend.
 This plan is voluntary and enrollment is annual beginning each fall.
 Newly enrolled students have the option to opt-in mid plan if their program begins in the spring.

 International Student and Scholar Services (ISSS)

 From pre-departure to orientation, ISSS provides immigration and advising services for F-1 or J-1 student visas, J-1 exchange scholar visas, H-1B temporary worker visas, lawful permanent resident visas, and LPR-employment-based visas.
 ISSS also provides checklists for students’ pre-arrival organization and planning, and a comprehensive international student orientation before classes start

 Please see Academic Services and Student Support in this catalog for more information, or visit ISSS online via their website.